camunda/camunda-docs-manual/content/user-guide/process-engine/multi-tenancy.md

 The `TenantIdProvider` receives a callback when an instance of a process definition, case definition or decision definition is created.
 It can then assign a tenant id to the newly created instance (or not).

-The following Example shows how to assign a tenant id to an instance based the current authentication:
+The following example shows how to assign a tenant id to an instance based on the current authentication:

 ```java
 public class CustomTenantIdProvider implements TenantIdProvider {